Hershey's Building Future on Core Brands & Innovation

 Podhasky also spoke about Hershey’s growth in summer/holiday/seasonal chocolate sales.
 Chocolate bar sales around the S’mores occasion total $130 million, she noted, and Halloween and holiday bar sales have also grown immensely.

-In other related news, Podhasky said Hershey’s is relaunching Reese’s Nutrageous bars and will begin advertising the brand in January 2014.
+In other chocolate news, Podhasky said Hershey’s is relaunching Reese’s Nutrageous bars and will begin advertising the brand in January 2014.
 Hershey’s miniatures is also getting a relaunch with new, eye-catching packaging around Easter 2014, and Kisses continues to be a healthy and growing brand.
-Hershey is also making an aggressive foray into the spreads category with a trio of new products that further enhance its new retail products' engines.